iOS Localization: How to Translate Apple Strings Files with PTC

 • The comment provides context and explains what you use the text for

-2. Set Up Dynamic Content for Localization in Xcode
+2. Set Up Dynamic Content in Xcode

 Here’s how to mark dynamic content in your code: